enyojs/spotlight/README.md

 In order to make a control focusable with Spotlight ( **Spottable** ), simply set it's "spotlight" property to TRUE, like so:

 > `{name: 'mybutton', tag: 'button', spotlight: true}`

+When application loads, spotlight searches for a control name specified by it's **defaultControl** property, if defaultControl is not specified, spotlight focuses on the first available spottable control.

 In 5-way mode, spotlight uses Nearest Neighbor algorithm to determine what spottable control is nearest in the direction of navigation.
 The coordinates of spottable controls are derived from their actual position on the screen.